Fix Error This Share Requires Obsolete SMB1 Protocol

 Get-WindowsOptionalFeature -Online -FeatureName SMB1Protocol

-• You can enable SMBv1 on your device by running the PowerShell command below.
+• You can enable SMBv1 on your device by running the below powershell command.
 Please note that you will be prompted to restart your computer to complete this operation.
 If you press Y and Enter, your device will be restarted immediately.

 Enable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol